Data-Driven Convex Approach to Off-road Navigation via Linear Transfer Operators: Computational Framework

-This section discusses about finite dimensional approximation of the infinite dimensional optimal navigation problem (\ref{ocp_dens})-(\ref{feas222}).
+This section discusses finite-dimensional approximation of the infinite-dimensional optimal navigation problem (\ref{ocp_dens})-(\ref{feas222}).
 We use the approximation of the generator for the vector field $\bff$ and $\bg$.
-The generator approximation of the two vector fields are given as follows
+The generator approximation of the two vector fields is given as follows

-The generator approximation of $\mathcal{P}_{\bff}$ starts with obtaining open-loop time series data $\{\bx_k^0\} = \{\bx_0^0,\bx_1^0,\dots,\bx_M^0\}$ by substituting $\bu=0$ in \eqref{eq:sys_control}.
-Similarly, the approximation of $\mathcal{P}_{\bg_i}$ is obtained by getting $\{\bx_k^i\} =\{\bx_0^i,\bx_1^i,\dots,\bx_M^i\}$ from substituting $\bu=\bu_i$ in \eqref{eq:sys_control} where $\bu_i$ is a column vector consisting of all zeros except at $i^{th}$ position where the element value is 1.
+The generator approximation of $\mathcal{P}_{\bff}$ starts with obtaining open-loop time series data $\{\bx_k^0\} = \{\bx_0^0,\bx_1^0,\dots,\bx_Q^0\}$ by substituting $\bu={\bf0}$ in \eqref{eq:sys_control}.
+Similarly, the approximation of $\mathcal{P}_{\bg_i}$ is obtained by getting $\{\bx_k^i\} =\{\bx_0^i,\bx_1^i,\dots,\bx_Q^i\}$ from substituting $\bu=\bu_i$ in \eqref{eq:sys_control} where $\bu_i$ is a column vector consisting of all zeros except at $i^{th}$ position where the element value is 1.
 Then we calculate the matrices $\hat{\bU}^0$ and $\hat{\bU}^i$ by utilizing \eqref{edmd_op}-\eqref{pos}.
 The P-F matrix is then obtained as $\hat{\bP}^0= \hat{\bU}^{0\top}$ and $\hat{\bP}^i= \hat{\bU}^{i\top}$.
 Then we calculate $\textbf{M}_0$ and $\textbf{M}_i$ as follows: